jamcunha/expense-tracker-api/README.md

 TODO: rewrite all deletes and updates to also use userID to make sure the user is deleting their own data

-TODO: return a new model when inserting instead of returning the json from the param model

 TODO: add on cascade delete to all tables

+TODO: uniformize the errors log (and what to send to the client)

 ```
 Users {